 What are some of the most interesting jobs in the world that also pay well?

-While there are stories on the Internet about hippotherapists, fragrance technicians and theme park characters, many people would rather opt for a mainstream job that keeps their interest and pays the bills with a lot left over for trips, homes, cars and savings.
+While there are stories on the Internet about hippotherapists (horse therapists), fragrance technicians, and theme park characters, many people would rather opt for a mainstream job that keeps their interest and pays the bills with a lot left over for trips, homes, cars, and savings.

-U.S. News and World Report had a story in 2015 about 15 Awesome Jobs that Pay More than $90K.The bonus is that these professions are hiring new talent all the time.
+U.S. News and World Report had a story about 25 Awesome Jobs that Pay More than $100K.The bonus is that these professions are hiring new talent all the time.

-One thing to note about these jobs is that many of them require advanced education and training.
+One thing to note about these jobs on the U.S. News website is that many of them require advanced education and training.
 But we will discuss later some interesting jobs you can get with a high school diploma.

-The top job on this list is physician, which pays internists an average of $188,000 a year.
+The top job on this list is physician, which pays internists an average of $194,500 a year.
 And as physicians progress in their careers, they can earn more than that.
-This job can be stressful and can require long hours, but it is rewarding not just for the money and prestige but because doctors help people.
+Being a doctor can be stressful and can require long hours, but it is rewarding not just for the money and prestige but because doctors help people.

-IT managers typically earn about $130,000 per year and can even land a job with an associate’s degree and a lot of work experience.
-However, Study.com says many companies require IT managers to have bachelor’s degree or even a master’s degree.
+IT managers typically earn about $142,530 per year and can even land a job with an associate’s degree and a lot of work experience.
+However, many companies require IT managers to have bachelor’s degree or even a master’s degree.

 Not everyone is inclined to go to college for 8 years or more, though.
 And some people have a more creative bent to their thinking.
 What about them?